runlevel5/docker-compose-advanced-buildkite-plugin/README.md

 The default is `""` which only builds images on the local Docker host doing the build.

-This option can also be configured on the agent machine using the environment variable `BUILDKITE_PLUGIN_DOCKER_COMPOSE_IMAGE_REPOSITORY`.
+This option can also be configured on the agent machine using the environment variable `BUILDKITE_PLUGIN_DOCKER_COMPOSE_ADVANCED_IMAGE_REPOSITORY`.

 ### `image-name` (optional, build only)